How to Forward Emails to Notion Automatically

 Does email forwarding to Notion work with Apple Mail?

 Yes.
-Apple Mail supports rules-based forwarding on macOS.
-Create a rule that matches your criteria and set the action to forward emails to your Quicktion address.
+Apple Mail on macOS supports rule-based forwarding.
+Create a rule matching your criteria and set the action to forward to your Quicktion address.
+Rules run locally, so Mail must be open.

 Can I forward emails to Notion from my phone?